dazinator/dazinator.github.io/source/_posts/2015-12-01-dnnpackager-getting-started.md

 Now refresh your page, and BAM!
 Breakpoint is hit!

 ![breakpointhit.PNG]({{site.baseurl}}/assets/posts/breakpointhit.PNG)

-**Update:** Don't like that?
-Well as of the latest release of DnnPackager you can Deploy and Attach the Debugger in one move.

-Use the following command in the Package Manager Console window and hit enter:

-`Install-Module [name of your website in IIS] [Build Configuration] Attach`

-For example:

-`Install-Module DotNetNuke Debug Attach`

-That will build your module in Debug mode, then deploy it to your "DotNetNuke" website, and then attach the debugger to your website's worker process!

 ## What about if I just want my Zip file